Health

 Masks and teleworking

 The Catalan Health Service (Salut) also recommends wearing a mask in shared spaces, especially in healthcare facilities.
-"We have never stopped offering masks to people who arrive with doubtful symptoms, or general, digestive, or respiratory discomfort," explains Sanvicente, who reminds everyone that in this situation, everyone should wear a mask or request one at the reception desk, including those who haven't come in because they've scheduled an in-person appointment by phone or through the "Mi Salud" (My Health) app.
-The Catalan Health Service (ICS) nurse is emphatic: even in the workplace, at the peak of the illness, but also with mild symptoms, the recommendation is to work remotely whenever possible.
+"We have never stopped offering masks to people who arrive with doubtful symptoms or general, digestive, or respiratory discomfort," explains Sanvicente, who reminds us that everyone in this situation should wear a mask or request one at the reception desk, including those who haven't come in because they've scheduled an in-person appointment by phone or through the "Mi Salud" (My Health) app.
+The Catalan Health Service (ICS) nurse is emphatic: in the workplace, both at the peak of the illness and with mild symptoms, the recommendation is to work remotely whenever possible.
 If not, she recommends wearing a mask, maintaining good and frequent hand hygiene, using disposable tissues, ventilating spaces, and informing supervisors of the situation.

 How do I book an appointment to get vaccinated?